evennia/evennia/docs/source/Components/EvMenu.md

 menu will be assigned a [CmdSet](./Command-Sets.md) with the commands they need to navigate the menu.
 This means that if you were to, from inside the menu, assign a new command set to the caller, *you may override the Menu Cmdset and kill the menu*.
-If you want to assign cmdsets to the caller as part of the menu, you should store the cmdset on `caller.ndb._menutree` and wait to actually assign it until the exit node.
+If you want to assign cmdsets to the caller as part of the menu, you should store the cmdset on `caller.ndb._evmenu` and wait to actually assign it until the exit node.